Recognition of same-sex unions in Botswana: Restrictions

 The Marriage Act (Act 18 of 2001, Chapter 29:01; Molao wa Manyalo; Tjisungo tjeNlayo we Ndobolo) does not expressly forbid same-sex marriages and does not contain a definition of marriage.
 However, it generally refers to married spouses as "husband" and "wife".
 The Constitution of Botswana also does not explicitly forbid marriages between people of the same sex.
 In 2021, a spokesperson for LEGABIBO said the issue of same-sex marriage was "likely to arise in [the] future", noting that the 2019 High Court judgement in Letsweletse Motshidiemang "might be relevant then" and hoping that "future possibilities may also include a change of law and acceptance of society towards gay marriages".
 "The offensive provisions of the Penal Code have long been struck down by the High Court and so same-sex conduct has not been criminal since then.
 This has opened new avenues for conversations to be heard regarding gay rights in total", they added.
-In addition, civil partnerships (dikgolagano tsa selegae) are not recognised in Botswana.
-This means that cohabiting same-sex couples do not enjoy the same rights and benefits as married couples, including with regard to inheritance, tax benefits, adoption and alimony, among others.
+In addition, civil partnerships are not recognised in Botswana.
+As a result, cohabiting same-sex couples do not enjoy the same rights and benefits as married couples, including with regard to inheritance, tax benefits, adoption and alimony, among others.

-Following the 2024 election, the Ministry of Labour and Home Affairs announced its intention to review the Marriage Act.
+In 2024, the Ministry of Labour and Home Affairs announced its intention to review the Marriage Act.
 It invited LGBT activists to participate in reviewing the legislation.
-The Ministry reported that "[t]hroughout the workshop, stakeholders addressed the challenge of balancing Botswana's diverse cultural and religious traditions with the need for a modern, inclusive legal framework. [...]
-As the workshop concludes, stakeholders are finalizing recommendations expected to guide the amendments to the Marriage Act.
+The Ministry reported that "[t]hroughout the workshop, stakeholders addressed the challenge of balancing Botswana's diverse cultural and religious traditions with the need for a modern, inclusive legal framework. […] As the workshop concludes, stakeholders are finalizing recommendations expected to guide the amendments to the Marriage Act.
 These outcomes aim to create a legal framework that respects Botswana's traditions while embracing progress and inclusivity."
+In April 2026, the Minister of Labour and Home Affairs, Pius Mokgware, confirmed that the government had no stance regarding same-sex marriage and that his ministry was "reviewing the Marriage Act in line with the Constitution of Botswana, where consultations on issues such as this one will be entered into…", in response to a parliamentary question by an MP from the Botswana Patriotic Front.